rbaltrusch/pychatter/CONTRIBUTING.md

-# Contributions to LocalChat
+# Contributions to pychatter

-Welcome to LocalChat and thanks for considering to contribute to this repository!
+Welcome to pychatter and thanks for considering to contribute to this repository!
 Every contribution is welcome, no matter how small or large.

 ## Open points